zdgeier/Jamsync/README.md

 These two advantages are particularly useful when storing large files.
-Unlike Git's approach of storing the entire history of a file locally, which can get large over time, Jamsync stores only the blocks that have changed over time on the server so local storage never increases in size.
+Unlike Git's approach of storing the entire history of a file locally, which can get large over time, Jamhub stores only the blocks that have changed over time on the server so local storage never increases in size.
 Also, we do not have to cache the entire file to make the regeneration length small, since pointers can jump directly to the data.
 This is also an improvement over GitLFS which stores